-We get a sense of ourselves initially in the social hierarchy and as children, we can be very sensitive to criticism and unfortunately take on psychological wounds when judgements come about from our peers.
+We get a sense of ourselves initially in the social hierarchy and as children, we can be very sensitive to judgement or criticisms and unfortunately take on psychological wounds when judgements come from our peers.

 Some young people will choose to be very selective with the people they hang out with our of fear that they will be mocked and attacked and this pattern can create a sense of deep loneliness.

-These early wound creations can be damaging depending on the meaning we attach to the story we have told ourselves and some people’s meaning creation centres are very elaborate at attaching really despairing meanings which can cast doubt on all aspects of life and in some cases people can end up so desperate that they commit suicide.
+These early wound creations can be damaging depending on the meaning we attach to the story we have told ourselves.
+Some people’s meaning creation centres are very elaborate at attaching really despairing meanings which can cast doubt on all aspects of life and in some cases people can end up so desperate that they commit suicide.

-In other words, if someone calls us a name and it hurts us, it means that we might have a blind spot where we might have a lack of awareness about our own character that we are not in control of the narrative about ourselves.
+In other words, if someone calls us a name and it hurts us, it means that we might have a blind spot where we might lack awareness about our own character and find we’re not in control of the opinion we hold.
 When such a comment is made, we are not sure enough within ourselves or confident enough about ourselves to be able to dismiss it.

-I have found that when people take a step back from such an incident where a judgement or a comment has caused triggering of some internal emotion, usually what emerges is the fact that they have noticed that they are not where they want to be in a specific area of life and have a sensitivity to comments from others about it and its usually because they have not put enough effort into achieving that thing.
+I have found that when people take a step back from such an incident where a judgement or a comment has caused triggering of some internal emotion, usually what emerges is the fact that they have noticed that they are not where they want to be in a specific area of life and have a sensitivity to comments from others about this.
+Its usually because they have not put enough effort into achieving that goal.

 Are you getting deeper in your self-knowledge, challenging your comfort zones and engaging in growth?
 Are you tapped into other people’s worlds, which many people do to avoid their own?
 Or maybe you are heavily involved in a digital world online where you spend a lot of your energy.

-Whichever the case might be, if any of these things is the case for you and you have been ignoring what matters most to you, the issue of external judgements and what others think about us comes to the surface.
-Others’ opinions of you have more power because the ground you stand upon is already shaky.
+Whichever the case might be, if any of these things are the case for you and you have been ignoring what matters most to you, the issue of external judgements and what others think about you comes to the surface.
+Others’ opinions have more power because the ground you stand upon is already shaky.

 It is our responsibility to make the ground we stand upon as firm as it can be.
 We do this by knowing ourselves, our values, what is important to us and what we are willing to stand for and pursue in our lives.

 The reality is that they don’t.
-When we are living in congruence with our values and our purpose, it doesn’t matter if outsiders disapprove because that validation is internally derived.
+When we are living in congruence with our values and our purpose, it doesn’t matter if outsiders disapprove.
+That validation of life and how we are living is internally derived.
 If the activities that you are pursuing in life are being done to gain the validation of people outside of yourself and not really getting you excited internally, that strategy will likely burn itself out quickly and prove unsustainable.

 The only person you should be living for is you!
 Your values and hierarchies of what is important can only be known through your self-exploration.
 Successful people master this self-exploration and get very clear on what they want to achieve and tend to pursue the things they get motivated by.
 In doing that, they’re rarely ever interested in those outside their circle of interest and the thought that people are saying things which can be perceived as negative judgments just don’t matter to them.